 3.1.3.
-VM Geographical Region and Availability Zone
+VM geographical region and availability zone

-When placing a new VM in the Amazon cloud, the customer can choose among a number of different geographically distributed regions (see Tab.
-1).
+When placing a new VM in the Amazon cloud, the customer can choose among a number of different geographically distributed regions (see Table 1).
 Customers select different regions to meet their own technical and legal requirements.
 Each region is associated to different data centers claimed to be completely independent from the others.
 Since 2006, Amazon deployed data centers in 11 different regions spread world-wide.
-Works in literature either omit the region under test [18, 27] or report performance variations across regions [22, 30].
+Works in the literature either omit the region under test [20,29] or report performance variations across regions [24,32].

 Our goal is to measure the network throughput between VMs placed inside the same region.
 Since this operation is costly, we are forced to select a subset of all the possible regions for our experiments.
 We have selected four regions placed in different continents, to obtain a representative picture of the network performance of the cloud provider.
 These regions were activated at different times from 2006 to 2011.
-Hence, they also potentially leverage different technologies such as the processor families [30].
-As shown in Tab.
-4, the regions we selected are: North Virginia (North America), Ireland (EU), Singapore (Asia), and Sao Paulo (South America).
+Hence, they also potentially leverage different technologies such as the processor families [32].
+As shown in Table 4, the regions we selected are: North Virginia (North America), Ireland (EU), Singapore (Asia), and Sao Paulo (South America).